tonytrieu-dev/course-mate/README.md

 A comprehensive student productivity application designed to streamline academic workflow management.
 Features intelligent calendar integration, AI-powered task generation, Canvas LMS synchronization, and cross-platform compatibility - completely free for educational use.

-> 🎓 **Built by students, for students** - Designed to eliminate the complexity of academic organization while maintaining powerful functionality.
+> 🎓 **Built for students, by a student.** - Designed to eliminate the complexity of academic organization while maintaining powerful functionality.

 ## ✨ Key Features